decentraland/old-documentation/_posts/development-guide/2018-01-04-scene-state.md

 `setState()` only affects the variables that are explicitly called out by it.
 If there are other variables in the scene state that aren't named, these are left untouched.

 When dealing with arrays in the scene state, you can't update a single element in the array at a time.
-You must set a new value for the variable consiting of an entire new array, including any elements that haven't changed.
+You must set a new value for the variable consisting of an entire new array, including any elements that haven't changed.

 Each time the scene's state is updated, the `render()` function is called to render the scene using the new state.